FAQ

 Eldex Optos Series pumps are designed for the interchangeability of liquid ends, with piston sizes 3/32”, 1/8”, and 1/4”.
 A liquid end and piston are needed.
 Customers must change the piston size setting on the pump menu.

-We do not offer fittings for ¼” NPT connection, but adapters are available, such as below.
+We do not offer fittings for ¼” NPT connection, but adapters, such as Swagelok Fittings, are available.

 The compressibility compensation factor depends on the fluid.
 As there are too many fluids, this can be looked up online (natural gas has a 0.5% correction in volume per 100psi under normal pressure and temperature conditions).
 Various fluids have different compressibilities at different pressures.
 Eldex pumps allow you to adjust for compressibility by setting the compressibility compensation factor.
 The default setting is 4.
 The maximum setting is 60.
 Each increment increases motor speed by approximately 1%.